astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 ```

 STUDENT.
 Ah, I see what you are getting at.
 For the recursive case, we will pick out the first
 unification variable that we come upon using `findunif`.
-We will generalize over it using `replaceunif`,
+We will generalize over it using `replaceunif`
 and then proceed to the rest.
 But don't we have to skip over the unification variables that are in
 the $\Gamma$ environment?